mhofmann-Khoury/knit_script/README.md

     knit Back_Needles[1:10:2];
 }
 ```
 Note that this will knit one carriage pass with needles in the following order: `f0 b1 f2 b3...f8 b9`.
-This is because KnitScript ignores the order that needles are provide to an operation and instead sorts them into the order that they will be knit in the carriage pass direction (e.g., `Leftward` and increasing).
+This is because KnitScript ignores the order that needles are provided to an operation and instead sorts them into the order that they will be knit in the carriage pass direction (e.g., `Leftward` and increasing).
 If we change the direction of this pass to be `Rightward` it will knit in the following order `b9 f8 b7 f6...b1 f0`.
 This means that you don't have to keep track of the order needles are knit in.
 This is especially useful when rapidly switching between knitting directions.

 You can mix operations that involve a yarn carrier into one carriage pass.
 Let's say you want to knit every even needle on the front and tuck the odd needles: